niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 This table features a spinning edge and bearings for smooth manual rotation, doubling as a manual pottery wheel.

 **Workflow:**

      1. **Material:** Plywood - 2400mm x 1200mm - 20mm offset for screw placement.
-2. **File Setup & RhinoCam::** Set up the design file, define the origin, and use RhinoCam to prepare for machining.
+     2. **File Setup & RhinoCam:** Set up the design file, define the origin, and use RhinoCam to prepare for machining.
      3. **Engraving & Pocketing:** Select objects for engraving, set tool parameters, and define cut patterns and depths.
      4. **Machining & Assembly: E**xecute the g-code, and assemble the machined parts.

 !!! note ""